James B. Edwards College of Dental Medicine

 APPLICATION / ADMISSION INFORMATION

 The MUSC Program participates in the PASS (Postdoctoral Application Support Service) program for applicants.
-The MUSC Orthodontics Program considers both U.S. and international students for acceptance into the M.S.D. orthodontics program.
+The MUSC Orthodontics Program considers both U.S. and international students for acceptance into the M.S.D.
+Orthodontics Program.
 Specific application data and requirements for U.S., Canadian, and international students are available through the PASS system.
 Regardless of nationality or dental school attended, the candidate must have at the least successfully passed Part I of the National Dental Boards.
-The deadline for application submission to PASS is September 1, 2013.

 In the selection and interview process, the program is looking for individuals who have shown their worth through solid academic efforts and performance, who would bring to the program intellectual curiosity and a desire to learn at the postgraduate-specialty level, a personality conducive to a team effort, a broad field of activity and accomplishment outside the classroom, and a real caring for the demands of comprehensive orthodontic patient treatment.
 When the PASS applications are complete, the selected individuals are contacted for the day-long interview.
 After interviews are complete, the MATCH list is developed by vote of all full-time faculty, representative clinical attending faculty, and current residents.